 It is also recommended to enable the device to authenticate and validate messages received from the NTP server.
 Authentication is done using an authentication key with the MD5 cryptographic hash algorithm.
 NTP messages that are received without authentication are ignored.

-The NTP server is configured on the Application Settings page (Configuration tab > System > Application Settings):
+This is configured on the Application Settings page (Configuration tab > System > Application Settings):